 Our October Luxury Insights Report shows that emerging markets are leading the way in luxury real estate.

-As millennials and aging baby boomers look to downsize, areas outside of the usual coastal luxury destinations are responding with a new urbanist approach to luxury.
-Condo developments in safe, walkable areas are continuing to rise in popularity, and today’s luxury home buyer is willing to pay top dollar for properties that mix work, play, and community.
+As millennial real estate buyers and aging baby boomers look to downsize, areas outside of the usual coastal luxury destinations are responding with a new urbanist approach to luxury.
+Condo developments in safe, walkable areas are continuing to rise in popularity, and today’s luxury real estate buyers are willing to pay top dollar for properties that mix work, play, and community.

 Though the market appears static, these growing pockets of new luxury are showing incredible potential.